 Government policy is the very important factor for the development of every sector of the economy.
 The policy for raw material, export of goods, taxation, infrastructure, labour, etc. are the important part of the industrial policy.
 The products which have reserved for the small scale industries in the five year planning, now these products have been handed over to the large scale industries.
 So, the industrial sickness of small scale industries have increased.
 Government has abolished the licensing policybut the burden of various types of taxation on the industries have increased, so the profit ratio of industries have declined".
 Industrial units are not viable due to over taxation.
-So numbers of industries are not able to compete with multinational companies and domestic large scale units.
+So numbers of industrial units are working with under capacity and they are facing the losses.
+The small scale industries are not able to compete with multinational companies and domestic large scale units.
 There is no proper policy framed by the government to remove the industrial sickness.
 So, the industrial sickness problem has increased.